Jaanuszek/Starlink-tracker/README.md

 ### Main App (OPENGL)

 In order to run the application, go to `StarlinkTracker`, and run `StarlinkTracker.sln` solution.
 Everything in Visual Studio should be all set up (We used macros for including libraries and include folders) for building and executing the app.
-In case of any problems, right click the `StarlinkTracker` project in Visual Studio and go to `Properties`:
+In case of any problems, right-click the `StarlinkTracker` project in Visual Studio and go to `Properties`:

 ![PROJ_PROPERTIES](README_IMG/PROJ_PROPERTIES.png)

 Then go to `VC++ Directories` and make sure you have all the files (include and library) that are in the given paths inside `Include Directories` and `Library Directories`.
-Here's an example of how it should look like:
+Here's an example of how it should look:

 ![INCLUDE_DIRS](README_IMG/INCLUDE_DIRS.png)